SBU-BMI/quip_distro/README.md

 Use `docker-compose -f caMicroscope.yml build` to rebuild the services.

 Once everything is up, go to <the host this is running on>:4010/ to see the landing page.

-Set up with PathDB (https://github.com/SBU-BMI/PathDB):

-To use PathDB, use quip-pathdb.yml instead of caMicroscope.yml.
-This deployment does not include the auth and loader as separate services, as this PathDB provides that functionality.

-Running QuIP with PathDB:

-0) place yourself in quip\_distro folder.<br>
-1) copy config/httpd.conf.template to config/httpd.conf<br>
-2) copy config/pathdb\_routes.json to config/routes.json (this will overwrite an existing routes.json file)<br>
-3) configure httpd.conf with your certificates to enable https.<br>
-4) build with, "docker-compose -f quip-pathdb.yml build"<br>
-5) run with, "docker-compose -f quip-pathdb.yml up -d"

 ## SSL
 To enable ssl, mount the private key and certificate files to the security service in /root/src/ssl/privatekey.pem and /root/src/ssl/certificate.pem respectively.
 HTTPS mode will only be enabled if both of these files are present.